Get a quote

 HO-3 policies explained

-An HO-3 policy is the one of the most common types of home insurance.
-The coverage is written on an open perils basis for your home and other structures, which means it can cover any risks except for those specifically excluded in the policy.
-However, it typically offers named perils coverage for your personal property, meaning it only covers damage to belongings caused by the events listed in your policy.
+An HO-3 policy is one of the most common types of home insurance.
+The coverage is written on an open-perils basis for your home and other structures, which means it covers damage resulting from any risks except those specifically excluded by the policy.
+However, it typically offers named-perils coverage for your personal property, meaning it only covers damage to belongings caused by events specifically listed in your policy.

-These policies are usually intended for the single-family homes, multifamily homes, and townhouses.
-The property owner must live in the home and usually not rent any part of it.
+HO-3 insurance policies are usually intended for single-family homes, multifamily homes, and townhouses.
+The property owner must reside in the dwelling as their primary residence.

 HO-3 policies: Coverage details